anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:10:44]" >}} Like all of a sudden people had nowhere to go.
 Like it was very sad.
 And that led me into finding Drupal, which is a content management system.
 It's  for developers to use to build websites.
 A lot of the large websites you go to are built with Drupal content management system, and it's a system of choice by most, a lot of governments and all the Ivy league colleges use it.
 Or most of them.

 {{< timestamp "[00:11:19]" >}} And it's just a wonderful thing because it's not just software, it's free software and it has a community around it.
 The tagline is you come for the software and stay for the community.
 I've never seen a community like that, of developers where they have all different areas where you can do Drupal for Good or Drupal for a specific things.
-Drupal for health communities ...
+Drupal for health communities.
 Anything you think of pretty much, there's a Drupal group for it.
 And Drupal is kind of easy for a newbie to get into, but then there is a steep, steep learning curve to get really advanced at it and become experts.

 {{< timestamp "[00:12:02]" >}} And that's where Agaric comes in.
 Agaric are early Drupal adopters.
 They've been there pretty much since the beginning.
 And we also contribute to Drupal core, which is the core software and Drupal has the community of people that contribute modules that extend the functionality of Drupal.
-So there's like a shopping cart and photo galleries type of things .
+So there's like a shopping cart and photo galleries type of things.
 Similar to  WordPress, but I have not really found a community around WordPress that equals or rivals the Drupal community.

 {{< timestamp "[00:12:41]" >}} Back when we could meet in person, there are Drupal events all over the world.
 You can see them at drupical.org, like the Drupal calendar, and it's just all over the world.
 And once a year they would have a Drupal con on each continent.
 So there would be Drupalcon Europe, Drupalcon South  America, Drupalcon North America.
 And these are huge.
 They turned into huge events.
 They started out very community-centric and very welcoming of everyone.
 And it, it kind of turned into a more of a corporate thing.
 Where the latest or the last one Agaric went to and we do some Drupal training.